Research Integrity, Ethics and Compliance

 We ensure the welfare of animals through our Animal Care and Ethics Committee (ACEC).
 Before any vertebrate animal or cephalopod can be used for research or teaching purposes, the researcher must obtain approval from the ACEC.

-We support staff and students to comply with the Defence Trade Control Act 2012.
+We support staff and students to comply with the Defence Trade Controls Act 2012.
 This Act regulates dealings in certain goods, services and technologies that could potentially have applications in matters of defence.

 All staff and students who will be conducting research or practical teaching that involves genetically modified organisms (GMOs) or potentially infectious and/or hazardous agents, or who will be importing biological material may be required to apply to Charles Sturt University's Institutional Biosafety Committee for approval.